fife-rpg/fife-rpg.github.com/_sources/tutorial/dialogue.txt

 ----------
 The conditions themselves are dictionaries with 2 keys:
 Type: The type of the condition.
-What conditions are available is determined by what conditions are registered to the Scripting System.
+What conditions are available is determined by what conditions are registered to the |ScriptingSystem|.
 It also follows the same rules as for the scripting system: If a condition is prefixed with "Not\_" then the condition will pass if it evaluates to False.
 The conditions are also case sensitive.
 Args: A list of arguments to pass to the condition.
 This depends on the condition.

+See also:
+:doc:`scripting`

 Commands
 --------